luispedro/blog_luispedro_org/content/blog/05-personal-fiscal-evasion.rst

 least alternative (this is called, the incidence of the tax).
 This is why it is so hard to tax capital.
 Capital is mobile; the worker/consumer not so much.

-Et puore, se muove.
+Eppur, si muove.
 The worker/consumer can change their tax liabilities to Holand too.
 It might not be as easy, but it is simple: he just needs to move there.

 Portugal is still a country from which you emmigrate, and the majority of emmigrants still leave to go work in construction sites in Luxembourg or